deer-hunt/evargs/README.md

 </div>

 <div>
-"EvArgs" is a lightweight python module for easy expression parsing and value-casting, validating by rules, and it provides flexible configuration and custom validation method.
+"EvArgs" is a Python module designed for value assignment, easy expression parsing, and type casting.
+It validates values based on defined rules and offers flexible configuration along with custom validation methods.
 </div>